Categories of graphs for operadic structures: Introduction

 With this identification, the forgetful functor $\gcato \to \gcat$ becomes relatively easy to understand and analyze.
 We use this to establish that the adjunction $\wproperad \rightleftarrows \modular$ between the categories of wheeled properads and modular operads can be well understood at the presheaf level.

 { \begin{theorem}[\cref{prop restriction segal} and \cref{thm lke segal}] Let $f\colon \gcato \to \gcat$ be the forgetful functor from the category of directed graphs to the category of undirected graphs.
-At the level of presheaves, both left Kan extension and restriction preserve Segal objects. \end{theorem} } The first part of this follows since there is a particularly simple description of the left Kan extension when passing from directed to undirected graphs.
+At the level of presheaves, both left Kan extension and restriction preserve Segal objects. \end{theorem} } The first part of this theorem is somewhat unusual, and arises from a new, particularly simple formula for the left Kan extension when passing from directed to undirected graphs.
+We only discovered this formula because of the relationship in the descriptions from \cref{main theorem undirected} and \cref{main theorem directed}.

 We are also interested in several graph categories suitable for modeling other operadic structures: dioperads/symmetric polycategories \cite{Gan:KDD,Garner:PPDL}, properads/compact symmetric polycategories \cite{Vallette:KDP,Duncan:TQC}, and (augmented) cyclic operads/$\ast$-polycategories \cite{GetzlerKapranov:COCH,HinichVaintrob:COACD,Shulman:2Chu}.
 In order to streamline the paper, discussion of these categories is mostly deferred to \cref{sec tree cat} and \cref{sec properadic gcat}.
 We also have a third appendix, \cref{sec extended}, which addresses the extended (oriented) graphical category, where nodeless loops (that is, vertex-free graphs whose geometric realization is a circle) are present.